 Lodging: Kilmurvey House

 Highlights: Lodge near Ashford Castle, leisurely cycle through lakes and countryside, Quiet ManThough we rarely encourage you to rush your ride you might want to today because tonight we will be staying very near the grounds of the legendary Ashford Castle!
-Stroll to this 12 century castle built by the Guinness family Ashford is surely the most dramatic castle in Ireland.
-We'll be just over a kilometer away from the village of Cong, perhaps most famous in the US because the Oscar winning Best Picture of 1952, the Quiet Man, was filmed here.
-Enjoy the Quiet Man museum and one of Cong's excellent pubs.
-Dinner is together tonight.
-Distance via Aghagower and Tourmakeady to Cong: 65 km (40 miles).
+Stroll to this 13th century castle built by the Guinness family; Ashford is surely the most dramatic castle in Ireland.
+We'll be just over a kilometer away from the village of Cong, perhaps most famous in the U.S. because the Oscar winning Best Picture of 1952, the Quiet Man, was filmed here.
+Enjoy the Quiet Man museum and one of Cong's excellent pubs or wander through the Ashford grounds.
+We'll enjoy a special farewell dinner together.
+Distance: 67km (41 miles).

 Lodging: Lisloughrey Lodge